Bobs & LoLo: Formation and early success

 In 2003, Pond was working as an environmental educator at the Vancouver Aquarium, and Hardy working as an elementary school teacher in Vancouver, when they had a conversation about using music to educate and teach.
 Their conversation inspired them to write their first few songs, among them "See a Sea Lion" and "I Wish I Was a Jellyfish".
 They decided the name for their duo should be "Bobs & LoLo", from nicknames they had in high school.

 Soon they started to perform their songs in front of friends, at parties, and almost anywhere someone would let them play.
 They got positive reception, so Pond approached the Vancouver Aquarium where she worked about doing a musical show for children that would educate them about the marine environment.
 The aquarium agreed, and gave Bobs & LoLo their first steady show, essentially launching their career.
+Following positive reviews for their performances at the aquarium, Bobs & Lolo began performing at Vancouver-area schools and numerous private and community events.

 Musical career

 Sea Notes (2004)

-After receiving great reviews for their early performances at the aquarium, they began performing at schools, and private and community events around Vancouver.
-With popularity spreading rapidly in the community, they decided to record their first album.

-In 2004 they recorded their debut album, entitled Sea Notes, based entirely on ocean-related material.
-The album consisted of completely original compositions, composed to introduce kids to a diversity of marine life.

-In an attempt to make children's music more popular with other ages (especially parents), Bobs & LoLo composed the songs for Sea Notes in a wide range of genres, such as jazz, rock, blues and pop.
+In 2004, Bobs & Lolo released their debut album, entitled Sea Notes.
+This entirely original collection of ocean-themed compositions was designed to educate young listeners on marine life.
+To ensure the music appealed beyond the typical children's demographic, Bobs & LoLo blended a wide range of genres, such as jazz, rock, blues and pop.
 This proved to be a success with parents, who were happy to finally have children's music they could enjoy listening to with their kids, later proven with numerous Parents' Choice awards.

 The album was very popular.
 In the first three years, Sea Notes sold over 6,000 copies; almost unheard of for an independent music release.

 In April 2009, Bobs & LoLo announced the re-packaging of Sea Notes in eco-friendly materials, including packaging printed on Forest Stewardship Council (FSC) certified stock, vegetable-based inks, waterless printing technology, and 100% recyclable CD trays.